PetrKryslUCSD/FinEtoolsDDMethods.jl/examples/schur/heat/This is what I did on Ookami after I log.md

 module load openmpi/gcc8/4.1.2
 ```

-1. I cloned the repository FinEtoolsDDParallel.jl from GitHub.
+1. I cloned the repository FinEtoolsDDMethods.jl from GitHub.
 2. I activated the environment and instantiated the packages.
  `julia -e 'using Pkg; Pkg.activate("."); Pkg.instantiate()'`
 3. I ran julia interactively to install mpiexecjl.